-When a student has the potential to play as a collegiate athlete, a whole new set of rules can complicate the college application process.
+[UPDATED FALL 2019] When a student has the potential to play as a collegiate athlete, a whole new set of rules can complicate the college application process.
 First of all, what's the difference between NCAA/NAIA and how do I determine the best fit for a student?
 The visual aid below from our Pinterest page can help:

 Q: What are some common misconceptions that students have about the NCAA process?